jayjansheski/owls/posts/git-revert.md

 ---
-title: Git · revert to previous commit.
+title: Git · revert a branch to a previous commit
-description: Revert a Git branch to a previous commit.
+description: Revert a Git branch to a previous commit
 date: 2020-06-13
 tags:
   - git
 layout: layouts/post.njk
 ---

-# Revert a Git branch to a previous commit

 ```bash
 git	 rebase -i <hash>